willyyeremi/unilever-scraping-rest-rbac-gateway/README.md

-# Unilever Scraper: REST API Gateway
+# Unilever Scraper: RBAC Gateway
-This project is for authenticating users that want to acces main data.
+This project is for permission checks to the request based on roles

 ## Precaution
 - Set [database](https://github.com/willyyeremi/unilever-scrapper-database) first, so the API can access the data.